General Rules of Lead Climbing

 • Body Positioning: Adjust your body position to signal your intentions, such as preparing to clip or pausing for a rest.

-Also Read General Rules of Kite Foil Racing
+Also Read General Rules of Fronton Paleta

 Mastering non-verbal signals enhances trust and synchronicity between you and your belayer.